Should You Buy an Extended Warranty for Lenovo Laptops?

 Also, Lenovo has a huge enterprise presence.
 If top companies are comfortable with the brand, you can be, too.

 The ThinkPad line is impressively durable, especially at the higher end.
 Those laptops can stand up to the rigors of travel.
 The brand overall has a very high build quality and fares better than many other PC makers.

 But not every model is a ThinkPad, and even ThinkPads aren’t indestructible.
-Lenovo has released a number of 2-in-1 devices, like their Yoga line.
-These and other highly flexible, touchscreen devices do tend to run a higher risk of damage.
+For example, Lenovo has released a number of 2-in-1 devices, like their Yoga line.
+These and other highly flexible touchscreen devices do tend to run a higher risk of damage.

 How Long Is a Lenovo Warranty?